Short-time working from 1 July 2021 (application and statement)

 Short-time working due to structural economic difficulties

-The short-time working scheme in the event of structural economic difficulties is intended to support businesses that are experiencing difficulties of a structural nature and/or are forced to lay off staff for economic reasons but wish to qualify for short-time working benefits.
+The short-time working scheme in the event of structural economic difficulties is intended to support businesses that are experiencing difficulties of a structural nature.

 Please follow this link for more information and/or to start the procedure for short-time working due to structural economic difficulties.